-In July 2017, ESMA published a consultation paper on the evaluation of certain elements of the Short Selling Regulation, including the transparency requirements described above.
+On 7 July 2017, ESMA published a consultation paper on the evaluation of certain elements of the Short Selling Regulation, including the transparency requirements described above.
 On 21 December 2017, ESMA published its final report on its evaluation of those matters.163 ESMA's 2019 annual work programme states that ESMA may revise and expand the technical advice in its report during the course of 2019.

 The qualifying holdings regime sets out harmonised criteria that regulators apply in deciding whether to approve changes of control of financial institutions (i.e., credit institutions, investment firms and insurers), and important aspects of the process by which they do so.
 Similar requirements apply in respect of qualifying holdings in management companies under the UCITS Directive and AIFMD.

 X REFORM OF SHADOW BANKING

 In March 2012, the Commission published a Green Paper165 setting out its proposals for the reform of shadow banking.
 The Commission's message, articulated by Internal Market Commissioner Michel Barnier, is that, 'like all financial players, [firms carrying out shadow banking activities] must be covered by regulation'166 to ensure that all activities that could affect financial stability are regulated, while at the same time opportunities for regulatory arbitrage are minimised.